jharri34/estimate-pi/README.md

 estimatePI
 =========
-___

-estimatePI is a monte carlo simulation which takes random sample to obtain a approximation of pi.
+estimatePI is a monte carlo simulation which takes random samples to obtain a approximation of pi.